 - Methadone comes with an extra patient information sheet called a Medication Guide.
 Read it carefully.
 Read it again each time you get methadone refilled.

 - Take methadone by mouth with or without food.
-Methadone is for oral use only and must not be injected.
+Methadone is for oral use only and must not be injected or snorted.

 - Methadone must be administered under close medical supervision.

 - Do not suddenly stop taking methadone.
 You may have an increased risk of withdrawal symptoms (eg, nausea, vomiting, diarrhea, anxiety, shivering).
 If you need to stop methadone, your doctor will gradually lower your dose.

 - Methadone works best if it is taken at the same time(s) each day.
 Do not miss any doses.

 - If you miss a dose of methadone and:

 - You are taking it for pain, take it as soon as possible then take your next dose as directed by your doctor.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.
 Do not take more than your prescribed dose in 24 hours.